taskcluster/scrum/sprints/20200622-postgres-phase2/sprint-review.md

 We knew going into this sprint that is was going to be a lot of work and we scheduled 5 weeks deliberately.
 If the work planned TCW (see below) had proven successful, we would have been on track to finish on schedule.

-As a result of the delay introduced by the TCW, @helfi92 opted as _Product owner_ to constrain the critical path to [Epic 1](https://app.zenhub.com/workspaces/taskcluster-5ed15d37c2d9744af28567dc/issues/taskcluster/scrum/3) to ensure all the tables were migrated.
+As a result of the delay introduced by the TCW, @helfi92 opted as _Product owner_ to constrain the critical path to [Epic 2](https://app.zenhub.com/workspaces/taskcluster-5ed15d37c2d9744af28567dc/issues/taskcluster/scrum/3) to ensure all the tables were migrated to the new format.

 At the end of the sprint, the team moved any non-table migration issues labelled “db” from the Current Sprint Backlog to the Product Backlog.
 We also did an explicit scan of the New Issues and Product Backlog pipelines and labelled